Open-Source LLM Leaderboard: April 2026

 The Self-Hosting Economics

 One of the strongest arguments for open-weight models is cost.
-Running DeepSeek V3.2-Speciale on your own infrastructure costs roughly $0.028 per million input tokens when amortized over reasonable utilization.
-The equivalent API call to a frontier proprietary model costs $2-15 per million input tokens.
-That is a 70x to 500x cost difference.
+Running DeepSeek V3.2-Speciale on your own infrastructure costs roughly $0.028 per million input tokens when amortized over reasonable use.
+The equivalent API call to a frontier proprietary model costs $2 to $15 per million input tokens.
+That's a 70x to 500x cost difference.

 Smaller Models Worth Watching

 The open-source LLM ecosystem is advancing at a pace that consistently surprises even optimistic observers.
 Models that would have been state-of-the-art twelve months ago are now freely downloadable.
-The question is no longer whether open-source can compete with proprietary models, but how long before the gap closes entirely.
+The question is no longer whether open-source can compete with proprietary models, but which axis of the frontier each new release targets - and which deployment tier finally opens up as a result.

 About the author AI Benchmarks & Tools Analyst